FAQ

 We ask a contribution of $7 per person, payable either online, at our reception, or directly at the trailheads of each sector (self-payment kiosk, cash only).
 A printed color map is included when you pay at the Traversée de Charlevoix reception at km 10.6 on Route 381.
 You can also purchase the map for $7 at the Zec des Martres reception at km 26.8 on Route 381.

-Zec des Martres also charges road fees for the Lac à l’Écluse sector (not for the Dôme sector).
+Zec des Martres also charges road fees and parking fees for the Lac à l’Écluse sector (not for the Dôme sector).
 These must be paid online via the website or at the Zec reception.

 Are dogs allowed on the day hike trails?